kirkone/KK.DotNet.BackgroundTasks.Scheduled/README.md

-# KK.AspNetCore.BackgroundTasks.Scheduled
+# KK.DotNet.BackgroundTasks.Scheduled

 This project contains the code for the NuGet Package to get scheduled tasks in an asp.net core application.

 ## Usage

-> **INFO**: For detailed usage information please have a look in the `KK.AspNetCore.BackgroundTasks.Scheduled.Web.Sample` project.
+> **INFO**: For detailed usage information please have a look in the `KK.DotNet.BackgroundTasks.Scheduled.Web.Sample` project.

 ### Task